 Accepting my lethargy, it is this area of my life that I have neglected for some time.

-I live very close to shopping center, in a way it was convenient, saves time and fuel– but the savings didn’t really make my bank account.
+I live very close to the shopping centre, in a way it was convenient, saves time and fuel– but the savings didn’t really make my bank account.

 I used to go for grocery shopping at least twice a week, mostly walk down to the grocery shop, purchase what I need and walk out.